-Advisor: Rose Wang
+Advisor: Prof. Rose Wang

 Asian Studies Track - Interdisciplinary Studies

-Asian Studies draws upon the expertise and courses relevant to Asia that are available at the College.
+Interdisciplinary Studies - Asian Studies POS draws upon the expertise and courses relevant to Asia that are available at the College.
 It provides academic training for fields such as diplomatic service, education, missions, religious studies, business, international law, journalism, and history, as well as graduate school.
 In addition, the Asian Studies track encourages various summer programs to Asia, including the China Studies Program of the Council for Christian Colleges & Universities.

 Pui Tak Center

-The Language Learning Center
+The Language Resource Center

 The Language Resource Center (LRC) is a hub for the Wheaton College community and beyond that strives to build community and inspire creativity through language practice and learning resources.
 The LRC is located on the third floor of Wyngarden Hall, which is the building on the west side of the campus quad in room 307.
 Visit the LRC website for open hours and other information.